marcodelapierre/trinity-nf/README.md

 The pipeline can be used with the additional profile `localdisk`, for instance `-profile zeus,localdisk`, to enable executing I/O intensive processes in node-local disks;  a configuration parameter allows to define the naming convention for the corresponding node-local scratch directories.

 In alternative, the pipeline can be used with the additional profile `overlay`, as in `-profile zeus,overlay`, to enable execution inside an overlayFS (virtual filesystem in a file) and mitigate I/O intensive analyses.
 This option requires the use of Singularity.
 A configuration parameter allows to define the size for the overlay files (one file per concurrent task).

+In the case of Gadi at NCI, you can use `-profile gadi,localdisk` to enable executing I/O intensive processes in node-local disks (JOBFS).
+The default Gadi profile makes use of environment modules to provide the required packages;  to switch to a Singularity container instead, use the flag `-profile gadi,singularity`.

 ### Usage on different systems